Insurance Life Insurance

 A relatively new aspect of estate planning is a digital estate plan.

-This type of plan includes things like who will take over your email accounts or social media accounts upon your passing.
-This could be especially important if you’ve monetized a social media stream or website.
+This type of plan includes who will take over your email or social media accounts upon your passing.
+It could be especially important if you’ve monetized a social media stream or website.

 You could also have essential documents in email accounts that a beneficiary or executor may need to access to settle your estate.